borkdude/deflet/README.md

     (is (= 10 x))))
 ```

+In constrast to writing inline defs without deflet, type hints actually work the
+way you'd expect and you can still run your tests in parallel.

 ## Nbb

 This library also contains an [nbb](https://github.com/babashka/nbb) REPL-friendly variant, called `defletp` which works in concert with [promesa](https://github.com/funcool/promesa):